AnsuSibasish/pic/README.md

-<h3 align="center">Hi there 👋<br>I'm 𝑺𝒊𝒃𝒂𝒔𝒊𝒔𝒉 💻 👀 I'm a computer science engineer with a passion for web development, cloud computing ☁️📊.
+<h3 align="center">Hi there 👋<br>I'm 𝑺𝒊𝒃𝒂𝒔𝒊𝒔𝒉 💻 👀 A computer science engineer with a passion for web development, cloud computing ☁️📊.
 I have experience with Java, SQL, AWS, Canva, and WordPress 🐍☕. 🌱 I'm currently learning Cloud Computing 🤖🧠. 💞️ I'm looking for opportunities to work on challenging and impactful projects at a product-based company 🚀.<br>You can also look at my full profile <a href="https://sibasish784.github.io/sibasish/" target="_blank" rel="noopener noreferrer"><b>Here 😀</b></a></h3>

 ###